germangar/whook/README.md

 Example of an address: https://e579-139-47-50-49.ngrok-free.app/whook<br>

 - You can launch the script by double clicking main.py (as long as you enabled the PATH options at installing python).
-If for some reason Windows failed to associate .py files with python.exe you can create a .bat file inside the same direction as main.py with this inside<br>
+If for some reason Windows failed to associate .py files with python.exe you can create a .bat file inside the same directory as main.py with this inside<br>
-@echo off
+@echo off<br>
-python.exe main.py
+python.exe main.py<br>
-pause
+pause<br>

 ### CONFIGURATION - API KEYS ###